apitestbase/apitestbase.github.io/_docs/en/team-collaboration.md

 You can use VCS (like Git) to share the YAML files to team members, and work on the requests, test cases, environments etc. as a team.

+When the YAML files change on disk - for example, after a `git pull` of teammates' work, or after you edit a file manually - a running ATB picks up the saved changes automatically and reflects them on the ATB UI.
+No restart is needed.

 Recommended: share each ATB workspace as a separate VCS (like Git) repo.